 The European Union is launching a huge project of the European Human Biomonitoring Initiative.
 It is crucial for protecting the public health.
 The EU countries will examine the presence and quantity of selected chemicals in the human body.
 The aim is to obtain a scientific evidence of chemical substances in human body, and prepare the legislation documents regulating chemicals in products.
 The Slovak representation in the Project includes the Public Health Office of the Slovak Republic, the Slovak University of Technology, the Slovak Medical University and the University of Constantine the Philosopher.

-The European Union introduced the Project in Brussels on 8th December 2016 in the event within the frame of the Slovak Presidency.
 The Project involves more than 130 medical and research institutions from 26 European Union countries.
 The Project is part of the Horizon 2020 scheme that addresses the major scientific topics of the European Union.
 STU is the most successful of the Slovak universities involved in Horizon 2020.

 "The projects approved within the Horizon scheme address the key research topics of the European Union.
 The Slovak University of Technology is the most successful of the Slovak universities and educational institutions whose researchers are involved in similar projects.
 It can be attributed to the effect of the recent renovation of the laboratories in the University Science Parks.
 New devices, frequently unique on the European scale, help our researchers keep abreast with the scientific centres worldwide", says Robert Redhammer, the STU Rector.